 - Category; for example, summer, formal, luxury

-- Key features such as style, color (again sortable)
+- Key features such as style and color (again sortable)

 - Unique catalog ID for inventory management.

-Where data is visible to the customer, as in product descriptions, it has to be user-friendly and consistent.
-Where it is back-end data for inventory management or order processing, it has to be clean and structured.
+Where data is visible to the customer, particularly in product descriptions, it has to be user-friendly and consistent.
+Whereas the back-end data for inventory management or order processing, it has to be clean and structured.